Zoxc/crusader/UNDERSTANDING.md

 ![Result with statistics](./media/Crusader-Result-with-stats.png)

-As described in the [README](../README.md), Crusader tests the connection using three bursts of traffic.
+Crusader tests the connection using three bursts of traffic.
 The Throughput, Latency, and Packet loss are shown in the charts.
 In the image above notice:

 * Hovering over a chart shows crosshairs that give the throughput or latency of that point in the chart.
-  In the screen shot above, the Down latency peaks around 250 msec.
+  In the screen shot above, the Down latency peaks around 250 ms.
 * Hovering over, or clicking the ⓘ symbol opens a window that gives a summary of the statistics.
   See the description below for more definitions of the values.